Introduction

 • “Tubby,” muffled tone, low volume

 Overly dry conditions, or lack of sufficient humidity, can be equally detrimental to your guitar, causing the wood to shrink and crack.
-It can also cause poor tone and improper intonation.
-In dry regions (mountainous or desert areas) or northern climates, where heated air is common in winter, simple guitar humidifiers may not be sufficient.
-Room or household humidifiers may be necessary to maintain a proper environment.
-Telltale signs of a "dry" guitar:
+It can also result in poor tone and improper intonation.
+In dry regions, such as mountainous areas, deserts, or northern climates where heated air is common in winter, simple guitar humidifiers may not be sufficient; room or household humidifiers may be necessary to maintain a proper environment.
+Telltale signs of a “dry” guitar are:

 • Lowered action